Joshua Kotin

 53 McCosh Hall

 Joshua Kotin is Associate Professor of English at Princeton University.
-His research and teaching focus on poetry and poetics, global modernism, and American literature.
-He received his BA from McGill University in 2002 and his PhD from the University of Chicago in 2011.
-From 2005 to 2008, he was editor of Chicago Review.
+His research and teaching focus on poetry and poetics, global modernism, and US literature after 1820.
+He received his BA from McGill University and his PhD from the University of Chicago.

-Kotin’s recent undergraduate courses include “Language to Be Looked At,” “Contemporary Poetry,” “James Joyce’s Ulysses,” and “Melville and His Readers.”
-Recent graduate courses include “1922,” “Paris, Modern,” “Postwar New York,” “The Avant-Garde,” and “Ezra Pound and Modern Poetry.”
-At Princeton, Kotin is an affiliated faculty member in the Program in Russian, East European, and Eurasian Studies (REEES); and an associated faculty member at the University Center for Human Values (UCHV).
-He also works with Special Collections at Firestone Library to develop collections of little magazines and concrete and visual poetry.
+Recent undergraduate courses include “Language to Be Looked At” (co-taught with Irene Small), “Contemporary Poetry,” “James Joyce’s Ulysses,” and “Melville and His Readers.”
+Recent graduate courses include “1922,” “Paris, Modern” (co-taught with Effie Rentzou), “Postwar New York,” and “The Avant-Garde.”
+At Princeton, he is an affiliated or associated faculty member in the Program of European Cultural Studies; the Program in Russian, East European, and Eurasian Studies; and the University Center for Human Values.
+He also works with Special Collections at Princeton’s Firestone Library to develop collections of little magazines and concrete and visual poetry.

 Utopias of One (Princeton: Princeton University Press, 2018).
 [JSTOR]